An Illinois business license gives your Limited Liability Company (LLC) permission to operate in a certain location or within a specific industry.

 Some states have a general license requirement, which means all businesses operating in those states must have the license, regardless of what they do.

 Although Illinois doesn’t have a general business license requirement, you do have to register with the Department of Revenue.
+But the good news is that this Registration is free for most businesses.

 You will receive a Certificate of Registration (or a License, if your business needs special tax licenses) and a taxpayer ID.
 The Certificate of Registration and taxpayer ID are required to do business in the state, and the Illinois taxpayer ID is different from your LLC’s federal EIN number.